JetBrains/intellij-sdk-docs/tutorials/custom_language_support/psi_helper_and_utilities.md

 ### 6.2.
 Update grammar and regenerate the parser

-Now we tell to use this utility class in the grammar file via *stubParserClass* attribute.
+Now we tell to use this utility class in the grammar file via *psiImplUtilClass* attribute.

 To tell which methods for which PSI classes must be used we specify methods for particular rule.